Vladimir Jankélévitch: Biography

-Jankélévitch was the son of Ukrainian Jewish parents, who had emigrated to France.
+Jankélévitch was the son of Russian Jewish parents, who had emigrated to France.

-In 1922 he started studying philosophy at the École normale supérieure in Paris, under Professor Bergson.
-In 1924 he completed his DES thesis (diplôme d'études supérieures, roughly equivalent to an MA thesis) on Le Traité : la dialectique.
+In 1922, he started studying philosophy at the École Normale Supérieure in Paris.
+His first meeting with Henri Bergson was in 1923, and over the years the two developed a close friendship.
+In 1924, he completed his DES thesis (diplôme d'études supérieures, roughly equivalent to an MA thesis) on Le Traité : la dialectique.
 Ennéade I 3 de Plotin under the direction of Émile Bréhier.
+In 1926, he passed the agregation in philosophy, achieving the top of his class.

-From 1927 to 1932 he taught at the Institut Français in Prague, where he wrote his doctorate on Schelling.
+From 1927 to 1932, he taught at the Institut Français in Prague, where he wrote his doctorate on Schelling.
 He returned to France in 1933, where he taught at the Lycée du Parc in Lyon and at many universities, including Toulouse and Lille.

-In 1941 he joined the French Resistance.
-After the war, in 1951, he was appointed to the chair of Moral Philosophy at the Sorbonne (Paris I after 1971), where he taught until 1978.
-He was life long friends with phenomenologist, Emmanuel Levinas, although Jankélévitch is not generally considered to be in the phenomenological tradition himself, but rather a bergsonian and continuing the French spiritualist traditions going back to Rousseau and Maine de Biran.While Bergson's philosophy was a recurring theme throughout his life, Jankélévitch is considered an original thinker, especially in moral philosophy and the areas of musicology and philosophy of music.
-Bergson's book on morality, The Two Sources of Morality and Religion (1932) came out one year before Jankelevitch's first book on "bad conscience" and can be seen as an original growth that says something new while remaining complimentary to Bergson's views.
+In 1940, he was dismissed from the military and banned from teaching and publishing by the antisemitic policies of the Vichy government.
+In 1941, he joined the French Resistance, through which he resumed his teaching and writing underground.

+After the war, in 1951, he was appointed to the chair of Moral Philosophy at the Sorbonne (Paris I after 1971), where he taught until 1979.

-In May 1968, he was among the few French professors to participate in the student protests.
+In 1968, he was among the few French professors to participate in the May 68 protests.